Peermusic: Ralph S. Peer years

+After Ralph Peer

 After Ralph Peer's death in 1960, his wife Monique Peer became CEO and held the role for 20 years.
 She maintained relationships with artists her husband had recorded, and signed many others.

 In 2007, Peermusic announced the 50% acquisition of Malaco Music Group.

-Ralph Iverson Peer II (born 1944), the son of Ralph and Monique Peer, is the current Chairman and CEO of Peermusic.
-He became CEO in 1980.
-Peer II is also the vice president and director of the National Music Publishers Association and the Harry Fox Agency.
-He is also a director and past president of the Country Music Association, an editor/director of American Society of Composers, Authors and Publishers, and Chairman of the International Confederation of Music Publishers (ICMP).
+Ralph Peer II, the son of Ralph and Monique, became CEO in 1980.
+Peer II was also the vice president and director of the National Music Publishers Association and the Harry Fox Agency, and has been a director and president of the Country Music Association, an editor/director of American Society of Composers, Authors and Publishers, and Chairman of the International Confederation of Music Publishers (ICMP).
 At the 2008 MIDEM, he was honored as "Music Maker of the Year".
 In 2013, he received the inaugural ICMP award for "outstanding contribution to music publishing".

-Peermusic's catalogue includes the publishing rights to David Foster, George Clinton, Corey Hart, Poo Bear, Salaam Remi, De La Ghetto, Big Deal Music, Molotov, KillBeatz, and Russian publisher First Music Publishing.
+Peermusic's catalogue has included the publishing rights to David Foster, George Clinton, Corey Hart, Poo Bear, Salaam Remi, De La Ghetto, Big Deal Music, Molotov, KillBeatz, and Russian publisher First Music Publishing.

 In October 2020, Peermusic announced its expansion into the neighboring rights with the acquisition of Canada-based Premier Muzik, France-based All Right Music, and Netherlands-based Global Master Rights.

 Mary Megan Peer assumed the role of CEO of Peermusic in January 2021.
 Her father, Ralph Peer II, transitioned to executive chair.

 In July 2022, Hipgnosis Songs Fund signed an international sub-publishing deal with Peermusic.

 In October 2023, it was announced Peermusic had acquired the Oslo-headquartered indie music publisher, Arctic Rights Management.